adericbourg/debian-slack/README.md

 ## Usage

-### 1. Download the DEB package from the Slack download page.
+### 1. Download the DEB package from the Slack download page

 The package is available on that page: https://slack.com/downloads/linux